Home > Living and Working Well > Health Conditions > Cancer

 Whilst the overall incidence rate of cancer has increased nationally, the rate of people dying from cancer has decreased.

-Each year in Blackpool there are approximately 460 deaths from cancer, which usually accounts for around a quarter of all deaths in the area.
-In 2021, there were 493 deaths (all ages, all people).
+Each year in Blackpool there are approximately 400 - 500 deaths from cancer, which usually accounts for around a quarter of all deaths in the area.
+In 2023, there were 504 deaths (all ages, all people).
 The directly standardised mortality rate (in this case per 100,000 population) is calculated to allow comparison between geographies of different population sizes and with different gender and age make ups.
-Overall, mortality rates for cancers are significantly higher in Blackpool compared to the regional and national figures.
+Overall, mortality rates for cancers are significantly higher in Blackpool (316.2 per 100,000) compared to the England rate (248.5) for 2021-23.
 The most common causes of death from cancer in Blackpool are lung, bowel and breast cancer.

-Based on Office for National Statistics annual mortality extracts (for 2021 only) lung cancer accounts for a greater proportion of cancer deaths in Blackpool compared to England amongst people of all ages (24.5% compared to 19.4%) and for under-75s (29.7% compared to 21.3%).
+Based on Office for National Statistics annual mortality extracts (for 2020-22) lung cancer accounts for a greater proportion of cancer deaths in Blackpool compared to England amongst people of all ages (23.3% compared to 19.4%) and for under-75s (26.3% compared to 21.2%).

-Just over half of cancer deaths occur in people aged under-75 in Blackpool (52.5%) compared to 44.4% in England.
-Amongst the under-75s, mortality rates from cancer are around 50% higher in Blackpool compared with the national average.
-Please note, the three-year (2018-2020) mortality funnel chart and the annual trend chart below cannot be updated to incorporate more recent data at present.
-This is due to the revised official population estimates (based on the Census 2021) not being available to recreate the mortality trends.
-Once these are published, the charts will be updated.
+Just over half of cancer deaths occur in people aged under-75 in Blackpool (50.9%) compared to 43.3% in England (2021-23).
+Amongst the under-75s, mortality rates from cancer are around 48% higher in Blackpool compared with the national average.
+Figure 2 shows the three-year (2021-23) mortality funnel chart, which shows Blackpool has the highest under-75 mortality rate in England (significantly worse than England).

 Over the last 25 years, cancer mortality rates amongst under-75s have shown an overall improvement, however the mortality rate in Blackpool has remained consistently higher than seen nationally and in the north west.
 Despite a reducing national rate, under-75 mortality from cancer has remained relatively steady in Blackpool from mid- to late 2000s onwards, with a decline in the male mortality rate since 2016 off-set by an increase in the female rate (figure 3).